 “Guess this is the signal for baby makin’” I quip.
 “Com’n here Grant.
 You and your posse is on.”

 His face lights up.
-He passes the spliff to a kid in the pit, as he and the Hialeah crew hop up onto the raised stage.
-They surround the mic and sang a capella doo wop.
+He passes a spliff to a kid in the pit, as he and the Hialeah crew hop up onto the raised stage as the country boys leave.
+They surround the mic and a capella sing doo wop without an introduction.

 I grab Dave, running back to the music room where the other Out-Crowd members are waiting their turn.

 “Why are the black kids playing?”
-Stu is afraid they’ve been bumped.
+Stu is afraid they are being bumped.

 “No worries, Champ.
 They’re warming up the kids for your dance party.”

 They surround Tommy, telling him how great he was.
 He already knows.
 Mike Jr. has everyone gather round, pumping up for their set.
-I join Jake at the side.
+I join Jake at the side of the stage.
 He is enjoying our musical revue, from classical to rock, from 1880 to 1977.

 “You are a showman,” He compliments me.